kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 [1,1]: <tf.Tensor: shape=(3,), dtype=float32, numpy=
 [1,1]:    array([4., 4., 4.], dtype=float32)>]
 ```
+Under the hood, the communication is often asynchronized with the backward
+computation when GPUs are available.
+In addition, the NCCL all-reduce will be
+used if it is installed.
+To further boost the performance, Horovod will send
+batches of tensors between some predefined intervals rather than performing
+communication everytime when a tensor is ready in order to reduce launching
+overhead.
+Also, small tensors might be fused to bigger ones before
+communication.
+Please check `HOROVOD_CYCLE_TIME` and `HOROVOD_FUSION_THRESHOLD`
+for more information.

-So, after the backward pass, we have each rank have same gadients and we apply
+After the backward pass, each node keeps the same gadients and then we update
-the updateing (the above formula) the weights.
+the parameters.
 ```python
 opt.apply_gradients(zip(grads, dense.trainable_variables))
 print("Updated Weights", dense.get_weights())